trentpark8800/zindi-hydropower-challenge/README.md

 # Original Setup

-* Python version 3.10.0 was used for the notebook interpreter
+* Python version 3.10.0 was used
 * Packages used: pandas, numpy, seaborn, scikit-learn, darts, matplotlib, optuna.
 For version locking the required packages can be found in `requirements.txt` and installed via `$ pip install -r ./requirements.txt`
 * Assumed setup is the the `final_submission.ipynb` is at the root level, while uncompressed data is contained in a folder called `./data/`

 # Solution Overview

+## Repo Structure

+- `data/` — Used for raw dataset files, which can be downloaded from [here](https://zindi.africa/competitions/ibm-skillsbuild-hydropower-climate-optimisation-challenge/data)
+- `initial_attempts/` — Early experiments and draft notebooks
+- `submissions/` — Stores final and intermediate submission files

+- `.gitignore` — Specifies files and folders to ignore in version control
+- `architecture_diagram.drawio` — Visual diagram of the project architecture
+- `data_preparation.ipynb` — Notebook for loading and preparing the .csv data into DuckDB
+- `feature_engineering.ipynb` — Feature extraction and transformation steps
+- `my_final_submission.ipynb` — Final model and submission notebook
+- `README.md` — This file!
+Overview and documentation of the project
+- `requirements.txt` — List of Python dependencies to install
+- `StarterNotebook.ipynb` — Baseline notebook provided by organizers
+- `winners_solution.ipynb` — Solution notebook from a competition winner

 ## Overview and Objectives

-This project presents my analysis, initial attempts and final solution for the IBM SkillsBuild Hydropower Climate Optimisation Challenge.
+This project presents my analysis, initial attempts and final solution for the [IBM SkillsBuild Hydropower Climate Optimisation Challenge](https://zindi.africa/competitions/ibm-skillsbuild-hydropower-climate-optimisation-challenge).
 The task was to predict future energy load generation (in kWh) in the remote Kalam region of Pakistan using a combination of micro-hydropower plant (MHP) data and local climate data.

 ### Purpose
 The aim of this solution is to enable accurate 31-day-ahead forecasting of daily power usage, which is crucial for optimizing energy distribution, reducing waste, and improving the resilience of off-grid communities reliant on hydropower.